 Why Should We Obey the 10 Commandments?

-Some claim the Jesus did away with the Ten Commandments on the basis of the “new” commandments of love.
-But Christ said,“Do not think that I came to destroy the Law or the Prophets.
+Some claim the Jesus did away with the 10 Commandments on the basis of the “new” commandments of love.
+But Christ Himself said,“Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).

-It is true that Jesus laid down two great laws of love as a summary of all the law.
-When the lawyer asked Jesus which was the greatest commandment in the law, he received the answer: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
+Jesus laid down two great laws of love as a summary of all the law.
+When the lawyer asked Jesus which was the greatest commandment in the law, he received the answer: “‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
-And the second is like unto it, Thou shalt love thy neighbour as thyself.
-On these two commandments hang all the law and the prophets” (Matthew 22:37-40).
-But these two love commandments simply summed up “all the law and the prophets.”
+And the second is like it: ‘You shall love your neighbor as yourself.’
+On these two commandments hang all the Law and the Prophets” (Matthew 22:37-40).

+These two love commandments simply summed up “all the law and the prophets.”
 They all hang upon these two principles of love.
-These new commandments were not new in point of time?
-Jesus was simply quoting directly from the Old Testament when He gave those new commandments “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might” (Deuteronomy 6:5); “Thou shalt love thy neighbour as thyself” (Leviticus 19:18).
+These new commandments were not really new.
+Jesus was simply quoting directly from the Old Testament when He gave those new commandments: “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might” (Deuteronomy 6:5); “Thou shalt love thy neighbour as thyself” (Leviticus 19:18).

 In His service,